yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 Compounding this problem is the release schedule for new versions of their most popular games.
 They have a target schedule of releasing a new version every 12 - 18 months, which means adding new VMs and a database server for each new version they release, while also maintaining the services for all previous game versions.
 This has resulted in rising rental equipment costs, as well as a steadily increasing workload on their already overburdened staff.
 Internally, they have discussed end-of-life scenarios for older game versions, but the number of players remains high for many of their older games, so no decisions have been made about when to end support for those games.

-Tailspin Toys indicated that their current hardware rental agreement ends in three months and is hoping to avoid signing another contract by migrating their existing VMs into Azure.
+Tailspin Toys indicated that their current hardware rental agreement ends in three months and they're hoping to avoid signing another contract by migrating their existing VMs into Azure.
 They understand three months is a short timeframe, but believe a lift-and-shift approach of their gaming service VMs might be possible if they dedicate the appropriate resources.
 They already have VM images for each of their games which could be used in the process.
-They would like to know more about what a lift-and-shirt might involve so they can plan resource allocation accordingly.
-They are also interested in learning more f this approach could be used to allow them to better scale the VM and database deployments on a per game basis.
-Currently, they use the same number of VMs and databases for each game and version but have frequently run into issues hosting more gamers for popular games.
+They would like to know more about what a lift-and-shift might involve so they can plan resource allocation accordingly.
+They are also interested in learning more if this approach could be used to allow them to better scale the VM and database deployments on a per game basis.
+Currently, they use the same number of VMs and databases for each game and version, but have frequently run into issues hosting more gamers for popular games.
 They would like the ability to scale up to meet demand on new releases and more popular games, while also being able to scale down for older and less popular games.
 They would also like to investigate the possibility of globally distributing their gaming services to address latency issues reported by gamers accessing their services from other locations around the world.

-Of great concern to leadership team at Tailspin Toys is the rapidly approaching end of support date for SQL Server 2008 R2.
+Of great concern to the leadership team at Tailspin Toys is the rapidly approaching end of support date for SQL Server 2008 R2.
 For their databases, they are interested in hearing more about fully-managed platform-as-a-service (PaaS) options in Azure.
 They lack any employees with true database administration skills, so they feel this would be a good first step towards reducing their infrastructure workload.
 They have requested assistance in assessing any compatibility issues between their current databases and PaaS options in Azure.
 They have read that the Service Broker feature of SQL Server is not available in Azure.
 They are using this functionality for several critical gaming processes, and cannot afford to lose this capability when migrating their gaming databases to the cloud.
 They have also stated that, at this time, they do not have the resources to rearchitect the gaming services to use an alternative message broker.

 In addition to their gaming services, Tailspin Toys is also interested in migrating their data warehouse and its associated services to the cloud.
 They currently host their data warehouse on a dedicated SQL Server 2008 R2 instance.
 The data warehouse is currently around 20TB in size and is growing at a rate of about 250GB per month.
 They collect numerous game telemetry data points, including remote monitoring and analysis of game servers and user telemetry (i.e. data on the behavior of players, such as their interaction with games and with other players).
 Code embedded in the gaming software transmits data to the gaming databases.
 That telemetry data is loaded hourly using SQL Server Integration Services (SSIS) packages.
 Using the data in their data warehouse, they build SQL Server Analysis Services (SSAS) cubes and create reports using SQL Server Reporting Services (SSRS).
 The SSRS reports are deployed to sites in their SharePoint environment.
 They also noted that their customer service personnel and developers connect to the data warehouse for various activities.